namesys-eth/ccip-store/ENSIP-17a.md

 2. Each storage must incorporate some form of security measures during write operations so that off-chain data's integrity can be verified by CCIP-Read contracts during data retrieval stage.

 EIP-5559 was the first step toward such a tolerant 'CCIP-Write' protocol which outlined how write deferrals could be made to L2 and centralised databases.
 The cases of L2 and database are similar; deferral to an L2 involves routing the `eth_call` to L2, while deferral to a database can be made by extracting `eth_sign` from `eth_call` and posting the resulting signature along with the data for later verification.
 In both cases, no pre-flight information needs to be processed by the client and arguments of `eth_call` and `eth_sign` as specified in EIP-5559 are sufficient.
 This proposal extends the previous attempt by including secure write deferrals to decentralised storages, especially those which - beyond the arguments of `eth_call` and `eth_sign` - require additional pre-flight metadata from clients to successfully host users' data on their favourite storage.
-This document also enables more complex and generic use-cases of databases such as those which do not store the signers' addressess on-chain as presumed in EIP-5559.
+This document also enables more complex and generic use-cases of databases such as those which do not store the signers' addressess on chain as presumed in EIP-5559.

 ### Curious Case of Decentralised Storages
 Decentralised storages powered by cryptographic protocols are unique in their diversity of architectures compared to centralised databases or L2 chains, both of which have canonical architectures in place.
-For instance, write calls to L2 chains can be generalised through the use of `ChainID` for any given `callData`; write deferral in this case is as simple as routing the `eth_call` to another contract on an L2 chain.
+For instance, write calls to L2 chains can be generalised through the use of `ChainId` for any given `callData`; write deferral in this case is as simple as routing the `eth_call` to another contract on an L2 chain.
 There is no need to incorporate any additional security requirement(s) since the L2 chain ensures data integrity locally, while the global integrity can be proven by employing a state verifier scheme (e.g. EVM-Gateway) during CCIP-Read calls.
 Centralised databases have a very similar architecture where instead of invoking `eth_call`, the result of `eth_sign` needs to be posted on the database along with the `callData` for integrity verification by CCIP-Read.

 Decentralised storages on the other hand, do not typically have EVM- or database-like environments and may have their own unique content addressing requirements.
 For example, IPFS, Arweave, Swarm etc all have unique content identification schemes as well as their own specific fine-tunings and/or choices of cryptographic primitives, besides supporting their own cryptographically secured namespaces.
 This significant and diverse deviation from EVM-like architecture results in an equally diverse set of requirements during both the write deferral operation as well as the subsequent state verifying stage.